 His latest ambitious project has been to design a circuit that will allow him to use the muscles in his remaining right arm to interface with a Morse code keyer which will allow him to operate his ham radio transceiver and simultaneously take notes with his left hand.
 Bruce also has fun making crystal radio kits and simple little robots for all his grandkids, and he loves to read books and articles about new technologies.

 “Don’t give up and try things even if you think it’s impossible.
 I’ve had some things that have taken me 100 times longer to learn how to do, so don’t be in a hurry.
 Whatever you want to do you can figure it out.
 Stay active and force yourself to keep doing things you love.”

 Bruce’s fascinating history and attitude toward his own limb-loss is motivating and inspiring.
 “Don’t give up and try things even if you think it’s impossible”, Bruce remarked.
 “I’ve had some things that have taken me 100 times longer to learn how to do, so don’t be in a hurry.
 Whatever you want to do you can figure it out.
 Stay active and force yourself to keep doing things you love.”
 We know that Bruce will continue to build new gadgets and friendships as he learns to navigate life as an amputee and cancer survivor.

 Learn more about the Fillauer team!

 For more information on our products, browse through our Product Library.
-Interested in working with us?
-View our most current job opportunities.
+Or contact us if you have any questions.